rnwathon/personal-site/content/blog/introduction-to-programming-and-programming-language.md

 Think of it as you ask your friend a favor to buy you a snack at a store, how do you tell him what to do?
 You use a **language** that he understand, you give him instructions, what snacks to look for, and so on.

-The same case is implemented in telling computer what to do, we use language.
+The same goes to telling computer what to do, we use language.
 Unfortunately, computer is only understand one "language" which is **Binary** that only contains 1 and 0.

 In the beginning, at birth of computing, programs looked something like this: